xaviml/controllerx/CONTRIBUTING.md

 ## Deployment

 Thanks to the Azure Pipelines, we are able to deploy by just creating a new tag on git.
-So first, we will need to bump version with `commitizen` by running the following line in the `master` branch:
+So first, we will need to bump version with `commitizen` by running the following line in the `main` branch:

 ```shell
 cz bump --no-verify